-If there is one dish I love to stir fry up it has to be a form of pan fried noodles.
+If there is one dish I love to stir fry up, it is pan fried noodles.
 Call it what you want, it comes under many names depending on what you sauce it up with and what kind of noodles you use as the base.
-Quick and you can use fresh, canned, frozen – whatever you have on hand.
+Quick to cook up, and you can use fresh, canned, frozen – whatever vegetables you have on hand.

 Chuka Soba is found in the Asian section of grocery stores.
 It is similar to ramen but is not deep fried.
 Look carefully and you can find versions that are not artificially colored.
 You can use thin spaghetti or ramen instead as well.

 The sauce ingredients I honestly feel that everyone should have in their cupboard at home.
 Rice vinegar and sesame oil are also found in the Asian section as well.
 I call for lower sodium soy sauce – you won’t miss all the salt!

 As for the dried vegetables?
 I keep quite a few on hand – they are great for when all you need is a Tablespoon or two.
 No waste, no running to the store for one item.
 Just rehydrate them for 15-30 minutes and proceed.

 Sarah’s Pan Fried Noodles